Allwaysever/MirAI/README.md

 ## 📄 License

+This project is licensed under the **Apache License 2.0**.

+> [!NOTE]
-This project is licensed under **Apache 2.0**.
-However, the **.medf (MirAI Encrypted Data Files)** format specification is an original innovation of **Alwaysever**.
-We would appreciate any modifications that maintain the format's identity.
-For full details, please [read the license file here](LICENSE).
+> The **.medf (MirAI Encrypted Data Files)** format specification is an original innovation by **Allwaysever**.
+While the implementation in this repository is open source, we encourage developers to respect the branding and integrity of this format.